appium/appium/packages/appium/docs/ja/guides/migrating-1-to-2.md

 (For a complete description of the update command, check out the [Extension CLI](../cli/extensions.md) doc)

-To update the Appium server itself, you do the same thing as in the past: `npm install -g appium`.
+To update the Appium server itself, you do the same thing as in the past: `npm install --location=global appium`.
 Now, installing new versions of the Appium server will leave your drivers intact, so the whole process will be much more quick.

 If you would like to update to a specific version, not the latest, please uninstall the driver and install the desired version using the `install` subcommand instead of `update`.